JuergenGutsch/blog/_source/_posts/2018-07-09-aspnetcore-ssl.md

 There are two different URLs where Kestrel is listening on: https://localhost:5001 and http://localhost:5000

-If you go to the Configure method in the `Startup.cs` there are some new middlewares used to prepare this web to use https:
+If you go to the Configure method in the `Startup.cs` there are some new middlewares used to prepare this web to use HTTPS:

 In the Production and Staging environment mode there is this middleware: